paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-037-carriage-of-liquid-bulk-dangerous-cargoes.md

 (5) a barge of less than 1,500 gross tons (as measured under chapter 145 of this title) carrying refined petroleum product in bulk as cargo in or adjacent to waters of the Bering Sea, Chukchi Sea, and Arctic Ocean and waters tributary thereto and in the waters of the Aleutian Islands and the Alaskan Peninsula west of 155 degrees west longitude; or

 (6) a vessel in the National Defense Reserve Fleet pursuant to section 11 of the Merchant Ship Sales Act of 1946 (50 App.
 U.S.C.
-1744).
+1744).11 See References in Text note below.

 **(c)**